martyncr/cxb_v2/README.md

-# CxB – Cyber Governance for Boards - developing version 2 mods
+# CxB – Cyber Governance for Boards - version 2

 - action text,
 - list of follow on actions in report